Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Expression of the Casimir Operator for Semisimple Connected Lie Group

-This section is devoted to determining the explicit expression of the Casimir operator $\mathcal{L}_{\Omega}$ for a semisimple connected Lie group.
-The explicit expression of the Casimir operator $\mathfrak{L}_{\Omega}$ in Iwasawa coordinates on $G$ does not appear in standard references.
-Classical formulas describe only the radial part of $\Omega$ on $G/K$ under $K$–bi-invariance.
-In contrast, our computation retains all terms of the Casimir operator $\mathfrak{L}_{\Omega}$ on $C^{\infty}(G)$, which is necessary for non-spherical averages.
-This calculation is more general than that for the specific case of the Lie group $SO(n,1)$.
+This section is devoted to deriving the explicit expression in Iwasawa coordinates of the Casimir operator ${\Omega_ {{G}}}$ for a semisimple connected Lie group $G$.
+The explicit expression of the Casimir operator ${\Omega_{G}}$ in Iwasawa coordinates on $G$ does not appear in standard references.
+Classical formulas describe only the radial part of $\Omega_{G}$ on $G/K$ under $K$–bi-invariance.
+In contrast, our computation retains all terms of the Casimir operator ${\Omega_{G}}$ on $C^{\infty}(G)$.
+This full expression is essential for the analysis of sector average, since it involves nontrivial $K$-types and therefore is not captured by the radial part alone.

 Consider a connected semisimple Lie group $G$ with finite center and a fixed maximal compact subgroup $K \subset G$ with Lie algebra $\mathfrak{k}$.
 Denote by $\mathfrak{g}$ the Lie algebra of $G$, and write $\theta$ for the Cartan involution associated with $K$.
 This yields the Cartan decomposition $\mathfrak{g} = \mathfrak{k} \oplus \mathfrak{p}.$ Choose a Cartan subgroup $A$ compatible with $K$.
 The Killing form on $\mathfrak{g}$ is written as